 - 1. In the menu, click Administration > System . - 2.
 Click the LDAP Servers tab. - 3.
 Click the name of the LDAP server profile you want to edit.
-The Edit LDAP Server dialog box appears. - 4.
-Type a Name for the server and optionally a Description.
+The Edit LDAP Server dialog box appears. - Type a Name for the server and optionally a Description.
 You can define any name for the LDAP server; this field has no impact on the actual LDAP settings. - 5.
 Check the Active check box to activate the server for use with Performance Manager.
 If unchecked, the LDAP server's services are not available to Performance Manager. - 6.
 Type the Hostname or IP-address of the LDAP server and the Port used for the LDAP service.
 The default port is 389.
 When using SSL, the default LDAP port is 636. - 7.
 Check the Use SSL check box to connect to the server through SSL.
 This check box is closely related to the settings defined in the Port field.
 For additional information on setting up the communication with SSL, see Communicating with an External System Over SSL. - 8.
-Optional: In the Bind DN field, type the domain name of the user who is to be used to bind to the LDAP service.
-This user must have read rights on the directory from the given Base DN root.
-If this field is left empty, anonymous access will be used, except for LDAP servers that do not support anonymous access. - 9.
+For existing LDAP servers, the Domain cannot be changed. - 9.
 Type the Password of the user defined by Bind DN.
 This is not required when anonymous access is allowed. - 10.Type the Base DN root for LDAP queries.
 For example DC=yourcompany, DC=com. - 11.Type the Filter that is to be used for querying LDAP.
 Filters must contain a placeholder enclosed in braces. - Example 1: (sAMAccountName={%username})